-Man Tripping just got back from a tour of not just the current Grand Ole Opry House, but also the Ryman Auditorium (former home of the Opry), Bluebird Cafe, Country Music Hall of Fame, and we even recorded a song at the historic RCA Studio B where Elvis and tons of others have recorded songs.
+We just got back from a tour of not just the current Grand Ole Opry House but also the Ryman Auditorium (former home of the Opry), Bluebird Cafe, and Country Music Hall of Fame.
+We even recorded a song at the historic RCA Studio B, where Elvis and many others have recorded songs.

 While our trip was sponsored by the Grand Ole Opry, the awesome thing about this trip is that pretty much everything we experienced you can do too!